Code-Institute-Submissions/DanJtl-gladiatorking-devlog_AprResub/README.md

 ### **Blog Posts**

 The user can easily see the latest blog post from the developer.
 They can see when the post has been published, how many people have liked and commented on it and the author.
+When there's over 6 blogpost published, a 'next page' button will appear at bottom, when clicked - it will load more blogposts, and a 'prev page' button will be shown instead, so the user can go back easily.

 ![Blog Posts](static/images/blog-posts.jpg)

 ### **Footer**

 A simple design that provide clear links to all social media platforms.
 The links opens up in a new tab when clicked.
+It also have a copyright text and a link to main page.

 ![Footer](static/images/footer.jpg)